circleci/circleci-docs/jekyll/_cci2/configuration-cookbook.md

 To achieve this, CircleCI has provided the [`path-filtering`](https://circleci.com/developer/orbs/orb/circleci/path-filtering) orb, which allows a pipeline to continue execution based upon the specific paths of updated files.

-For example, consider a monorepo structure like so:
+For example, consider a monorepo structure like the example shown below:

 ```shell
 .